Collecting Like Terms

 Alternatively, if you use Google Classroom, all you have to do is click on the green icon below in order to add this activity to one of your classes.

 It may be worth remembering that if Transum.org should go offline for whatever reason, there is a mirror site at Transum.info that contains most of the resources that are available here on Transum.org.

 When planning to use technology in your lesson always have a plan B!

 Do you have any comments?
 It is always useful to receive feedback and helps make this free resource even more useful for those learning Mathematics anywhere in the world.
 Click here to enter your comments.

-Level 1 - Collect like terms in linear expressions
+Level 1 - Collect like terms in basic linear expressions

 Brackets Level 1 - Collect like terms when 1 term is repeated